 }

-Listing 18-20: Starting a variable name with an underscore in order to not get unused variable warnings
+Listing 18-20: Starting a variable name with an underscore to avoid getting unused variable warnings

-Here we get a warning about not using the variable y, but not about not using the variable preceded by the underscore.
+Here we get a warning about not using the variable y, but we don’t get a warning about not using the variable preceded by the underscore.

 Note that there is a subtle difference between using only _ and using a name that starts with an underscore.
-Something like _x still binds the value to the variable, whereas _ doesn’t bind at all.
-To show a case where this distinction matters, Listing 18-21 will provide us with an error.
+The syntax _x still binds the value to the variable, whereas _ doesn’t bind at all.
+To show a case where this distinction matters, Listing 18-21 will provide us with an error:

 let s = Some(String::from("Hello!"));